Skip to main content

 Default: child

-When you merge a child environment into its parent environment, any apps and services you created on the child are merged and therefore created on the parent.
-When this happens, any new app or service container created on the parent environment is granted the same resources as on the child environment.
+When you merge a child environment into its parent, any apps and services that exist on the child but not on the parent are created on the parent environment.
+These new apps and services are granted resources according to the selected strategy.
 However, you can specify a different resource initialization strategy.

-Any other container already running on the parent environment keeps its resources.
+Apps and services already running on the parent environment keep their existing resources.

 Run the following command: